biomedical-cybernetics/NSIforPPI/README.md

 + **run_*.m**.
   The main code with two options:
   - Option 1: generate item with existing results.
-  - Option 2: to recreate item from original data.
+  - Option 2: recreate item from original data.